 Our mission remains the same today as we attempt to reach out to those who can benefit from our programs; thus, improving their lives in all aspects and improving our community.

 We promote and foster increased literacy in the Charlotte County area by teaching individuals, providing instructional services to adults that can benefit from Basic Education, and assisting adults for whom English is not their native language.
 We recruit, train, supervise and support volunteer tutors to help people acquire basic literacy skills, enabling them to achieve broader personal goals.
-And to provide the most effective learning environment and materials for our students and tutors at no cost.
+And to provide the most effective learning environment and materials for our students and tutors at little to no cost.

 As a GED recipient herself, Heather enjoys sharing the excitement of learning new things and always strives to improve existing skills and gain new ones.
 In addition to being Program Coordinator at CLC, some of her other accomplishments are that she's a published author, graphic designer, and homesteader with her husband.